josh-works/josh-works.github.io/_posts/2018-05-17-recommended_reading_original_list.md

 ## Money

-Money is... complicated.
-It's easy to have too little, to have too much, or to not manage wisely the money you do have.
-It's an emotionally charged topic, and there's not a lot of good examples out there of people having a good relationship with it.
-Plenty of examples of people with a deeply unhealthy relationship with money.
+_note from a few years later:_ Meh, i'm less down than I once was with books that sorta strongly end up supporting capitalism as an american.

-The right amount of money is "enough".
+It's a little icky when so much of success can be tied closely to subtle interactions with banking systems 'going well'. example reference 1: ["The 30-Year Mortgage is an Intrinsically Toxic Product" by Byrne Hobart](https://byrnehobart.medium.com/the-30-year-mortgage-is-an-intrinsically-toxic-product-200c901746a), example reference 2: [`Government Policy, Housing, and the Origins of Securitization, 1780 - 1968` by Sarah Lehman Quinn tells the story of 'regimes and attempted regimes of social control via housing<>financial policy`, which puts many of this century’s financial tooling developments in an interesting context](https://escholarship.org/uc/item/7sq3f6xk)

 ### Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence

-_meh, i'm less down than I once was with books that sorta strongly end up supporting capitalism as an american.
-It's a little icky when so much of success can be tied closely to subtle interactions with banking systems 'going well'. [example reference 1: The 30-Year Mortgage is an Intrinsically Toxic Product](https://byrnehobart.medium.com/the-30-year-mortgage-is-an-intrinsically-toxic-product-200c901746a), [example reference 2: This dissertation by Sarah Lehman Quinn is a very good overview of the history of US housing policy, which puts many of this century’s developments in context.
-It closes with a revisionist view of the accounting reasons for Fannie’s privatization](https://escholarship.org/uc/item/7sq3f6xk)_
+feels to capitalistic and 'play along' in 2024, but still maybe a worthwhile read.

 [Goodreads](https://www.goodreads.com/book/show/78428.Your_Money_or_Your_Life)